IT2901-24-2018/vapi/README.md

 `sudo make`

-Your Postgres container might be slower than the Django container when starting Vapi for the first time, and you'll need to setup your environment variables.
+Your Postgres container might be slower than the Django container when starting Vapi for the first time, but the server won't work regardless before you set up your environment variables.

-## Env
+## Environment variables

 Create a superuser in Django: